 ARR business formula

 Precise ARR calculation is important.
 You need to calculate it correctly.
 Firstly, you need to add the amount of yearly subscription earnings your company got from the business.
-Subtract the amount lost from churned customers.
+Then, subtract the amount lost from churned customers.
 Despite its simple calculation, sometimes many startups still miscalculate it.
 They may include data that should not be included in the equation, and they will get an inaccurate result.
 Here is its formula:

 ARR Formula = (Sum of subscription revenue for the year + recurring revenue from add-ons and upgrades) - revenue lost from cancellations and downgrades that year.